AZA-2003/AZA-2003/README.md

 # Ali Alabiad
 **`Computer Engineering Undergrad @ UCSD`**

 #### Hello!
-I am a second-year Computer Engineering Student at UCSD.
+I am a third-year Computer Engineering Student at UCSD.
 While this GitHub profile is here to showcase my expertise and projects, it also documents my progress as I slowly get a better grasp of my interests while also enjoying the process.
 ---
 ### Languages & Tools